okonomichiyaki/supercat/010-F01-steward.md

 - Can bot Secure or Influence Council Intrigue?

 Events
-: If bot is not First Regent and Imperial Council is "Decided", then Events are critical
+: If bot is not First Regent and Imperial Council is "Decided", then Events are urgent

 Summits
 : If bot is not First Regent and the Imperial Council is "Decided", then always call a Summit.
 During the "Call to Order" phase, **Petition the Council**.